axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/troubleshooting/index.rst

 -  Community

-   The `Community <http://community.axonivy.com/>`__ contains a considerable amount of questions and answers related to Axon Ivy Designer and Engine.
+   The `Community <http://community.axonivy.com/>`__ contains a considerable amount of questions and answers related to |ivy|
+   Designer and Engine.

 -  Stack Overflow